bsu-cs222-spring25-dll/FinalProject-TeamF/README.md

 2. Build the project:
 3. Run the application:

-### Database Setup
+### Accessing the Database

-The application uses an embedded H2 database which is automatically initialized on first run.
-No additional database setup is required.
+The application uses an embedded H2 database that initializes automatically on first run.
+To view or manage the database during development:

-- The H2 Console is available at `http://localhost:8082` during application runtime
+H2 Console becomes available at http://localhost:8082 when the application is running(in the console) Connect using JDBC URL: jdbc:h2:./groupsyncdb
-- Default system user: username = `system`, password = `systempassword`

-## Development Notes

-### Suppressed Warnings
+### Architecture

-- `@SuppressWarnings("ALL")` in Message.java: This suppression is used because the class contains auto-generated code from Hibernate, and we want to avoid warnings about unused fields and methods that might be used by the framework.
+GroupSync follows the MVC (Model-View-Controller) architecture:

+Model: Entity classes representing users, groups, interests, and messages
+View: JavaFX UI components for different screens and features
+Controller: Business logic handling user actions and application flow Service Layer: Connection between controllers and data access DAO Layer: Database operations with Hibernate ORM

-## Project Status
+### Project Status

-This is the first iteration of the GroupSync application.
-Currently implemented features:
+Completed (Iterations 1 & 2)

-- User registration and login and logout
+User registration and login with validation
-- Basic database schema for users, interests, groups, and messages
-- Initial user interface for authentication
-- Join groups and search groups
-- Ability to view joined groups
-- In-group messaging system

-Upcoming features:
-- Group creation and management
+Database integration and entity relationships
-- User profile management
+User profile management
+Group browsing and joining
+In-group messaging
-- Interest-based group recommendations
+Interest-based group recommendations
+Group creation with interest tagging

+Upcoming (Iteration 3)

+Direct messaging between users
+Group content moderation
+Group categorization and organization Mobile-responsive design
+Push notifications

+### Testing
+We've implemented JUnit tests for core functionality with a focus on the "one assert per test" principle to ensure precise test coverage and clear failure diagnosis.